HEPA: Biomedical

-Medical filtration systems use extreme ultraviolet light units that effectively kill bacteria, mold and viruses using panels with an anti-microbial coating to kill off the live bacteria and viruses trapped by the HEPA filter media.
+Medical filtration systems use extreme ultraviolet light units that effectively kill bacteria, mould and viruses using panels with an anti-microbial coating to kill off the live bacteria and viruses trapped by the HEPA filter media.

 Some of the best-rated HEPA units have an efficiency rating of 99.995%, which assures a very high level of protection against airborne disease transmission.

 COVID-19

-HEPA filters are capable of removing viruses including COVID-19 (particles of 60-140 nanometer diameter) from the air harboring the live virus in the filter.
+HEPA filters are capable of removing viruses including COVID-19 from the air harbouring the live virus in the filter.

-Extreme ultraviolet light must be incorporated into the air purifier in order to kill airborne pathogens such as viruses like COVID-19, mold & bacteria.
 As such, hospitals saw a surge in adoption during the pandemic in order to mitigate infection risks.